Skelly0/Publicia/documentation/Publicia Documentation.txt

 ### Debug Tools

-- Use `/export_prompt` to understand how prompts are constructed and see contextual enhancements
-- Toggle debug mode with `/toggle_debug` to see which model generated responses
+-   **`/export_prompt`**: Essential for understanding how prompts are constructed, including contextual enhancements, conversation history, and the final query sent to the LLM.
+-   **`/toggle_debug`**: Shows the specific AI model used for each response and potentially other metadata.
-- Check logs for detailed operation information
+-   **Logs**: Check `bot_detailed.log` for detailed operational information, errors, and search process steps.
-- Use admin commands for maintenance when needed
+-   **`/list_files`**: Useful for verifying the contents and names of documents, images, and lorebooks currently indexed by the bot.
+-   **Admin Commands**: `/reload_docs`, `/regenerate_embeddings` are crucial for maintenance and applying configuration changes.

 ### Custom Temperature Settings